kitsunyan/intel-undervolt/README.md

 is set to 100, the resulting limit will be set to `100 - 20 = 80°C`.
 Note that offsets
 higher than 15°C are allowed only on Skylake and newer.

+## Usage

 ### Applying Configuration

 Run `intel-undervolt read` to read current values and `intel-undervolt apply` to apply configured values.
 You can apply your configuration automatically enabling `intel-undervolt.service`.

+### Measuring the Power Consumption

+`intel_rapl` module is required to measure the power consumption.
+Run `intel-undervolt measure` to display power consumption in interactive mode.

 ### Daemon Mode